Manage Your Monster+ Job Ads

 - Promote again – Once the promotion is closed, you can reinstate the promotion by setting another budget.
 Click “Promote Again” to choose a new budget for this job ad.

-After posting your offer, you can track the progress of your jobs with real-time performance data, which helps you evaluate the effectiveness of your job ad.
+After posting your offer, you can track the progress of your jobs with performance data, which helps you evaluate the effectiveness of your job ad.

 Clicking on the title of the job ad will show you some details related to Job Ad Performance and its promotion.